Supported accommodation services policy

 Who can provide SRS

-SRSs are granted a certificate by the DoH allowing them to provide accommodation services under the Supported Residential Services (Private Proprietors) Act 2010.
-SRS providers must meet the supported accommodation criteria listed above and:
+SRSs are granted a certificate by the Department of Health allowing them to provide accommodation services under the Supported Residential Services (Private Proprietors) Act 2010.
+SRS providers must meet the supported accommodation criteria listed above and meet the following.

-- allow for extra staff to provide adequate levels of care for residents, and
+• Allow for extra staff to provide adequate levels of care for residents.

 What information the Agent needs to consider paying for SRS